- HER2 (human epidermal growth factor receptor 2) positive breast cancer

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-Trastuzumab is not the same as trastuzumab emtansine (Kadcyla®).
+Trastuzumab is not the same as trastuzumab deruxtecan (enhertu®) or trastuzumab emtansine (Kadcyla®).
 We have separate information about trastuzumab emtansine (Kadcyla®).

-Trastuzumab is often used to treat HER2 positive breast cancer.
-It may be given with or after chemotherapy to reduce the risk of the cancer coming back.
-It is also sometimes given along with another targeted therapy drug called pertuzumab (Perjeta®).
+Trastuzumab is given to reduce the risk of HER2 positive breast cancer coming back.
+You may have it with or after chemotherapy, or sometimes with another targeted therapy drug called pertuzumab (Perjeta®).

-Trastuzumab is also used to treat HER2 positive breast cancer that has come back or spread to other parts of the body (secondary breast cancer).
-It may be given on its own or with other drugs such as pertuzumab and chemotherapy.
+Trastuzumab is also used to breast cancer that has come back or spread to other parts of the body (secondary breast cancer).
+You may have it on its own, with chemotherapy, hormonal therapy or pertuzumab.

-Trastuzumab is sometimes used with chemotherapy to treat advanced HER2 positive cancer that started in the:
+Trastuzumab may also be used with chemotherapy to treat advanced HER2 positive cancer that started in the:

 - part of the gullet (oesophagus) nearest to the stomach.